Milvintsiss-42/push_swap/README.md

 Project finished with 125%.

-Average for a sequence of 100 numbers: 560
+Average instructions for a sequence of 100 numbers: 560

-Average for a sequence of 500 numbers: 4550
+Average instructions for a sequence of 500 numbers: 4550